melissa-maths/M/README.md

 The supplementary file A5_in_A12_SLP.g is a  <a href="https://www.gap-system.org/">GAP</a> file.

-*Note.
-The paper makes mention of an additional file containing generators for various previously known maximal subgroups of the Monster (i.e. not the new maximal subgroups constructed in the paper).
-We will make this file available here soon.*
+The file "other_gens" contains generators for some previously known maximal subgroups of the Monster.